 Anujan is a PhD student in the Brain Mapping Unit at the University of Cambridge and The Alan Turing Institute.
-Training with Professor and Physicist John Suckling, his doctoral project aims to map brain circuits involved in cognition to guide tumour surgery.
+Training with Professor and Physicist John Suckling, his doctoral project aims to map brain circuits governing cognition to guide neurosurgery and rehabilitation.
 Prior to this, Anujan trained at Vancouver Functional Neurosurgery under the guidance of Professor and Neurosurgeon Christopher Honey where he developed and refined circuit-based therapeutics for neurological and psychiatric illnesses.
 Outside academia, Anujan is actively involved in classical Indian music and youth outreach.

-At the Turing, Anujan will apply AI and machine learning tools to advance our understanding of neuroscience and the practice of neurosurgery.
+At the Turing, Anujan will apply AI and machine learning tools to advance our understanding of neuroscience and the practice of medicine.